SpongePowered/SpongeDocs/source/contributing/implementation/datamanipulator.rst

 acquire the needed data from the Minecraft classes itself.
 It may be helpful to take a look at already implemented processors similar to the one you are working on to get a better understanding of how it should work.

-If you are stuck or are unsure about certain aspects, go visit the ``#spongedev`` IRC channel, the forums, or open up an Issue on GitHub.
-Be sure to check the `Data Processor Implementation Checklist
+If you are stuck or are unsure about certain aspects, go visit the ``#spongedev`` IRC channel, the ``#dev`` channel on Discord, the forums, or open up an Issue on GitHub.
-<https://github.com/SpongePowered/SpongeCommon/issues/8>`_ for general contribution requirements.
+Be sure to check the `Data Processor Implementation Checklist <https://github.com/SpongePowered/SpongeCommon/issues/8>`_ for general contribution requirements.